espressomd/espresso/doc/sphinx/lb.rst

     sys.thermostat.set_lb(kT)

-The LBM implementation in |es| uses Ahlrichs and Dünweg’s point coupling method to couple MD particles the LB fluid.
+The LBM implementation in |es| uses Ahlrichs and Dünweg's point coupling method to couple MD particles the LB fluid.
 This coupling consists of a frictional and a random force, similar to the :ref:`Langevin thermostat`: